AFTER—SCHOOL BALLROOM DANCE PROGRAM | TK — THROUGH 5TH GRADE

 PROGRESS & STRUCTURE

+The Laird Academy offers two main enrollment options: a once-a-week class program & twice-a-week class program.
 Each academic year builds toward one shared goal — the Annual Show.
 As the year progresses, choreography grows more complex, and technique steadily improves.
 Every student receives The Dance Book to track progress and celebrate achievements throughout the year.

 Skill development over time.